 It describes why hydrogen in less efficient than battery power for cars.
-There are many holes in this argument, not least the fact that we would need to make millions of tons of batteries every year.
-I will point out more problems afterwards
+There are many holes in this argument, not least the fact that 30 million UK cars with 250 kilos of batteries in every one would require 7.5 Million times of batteries that nobody knows how to recycle efficiently.

-Hydrogen's efficiency problem
+Hydrogen's efficiency problem.

+The source article claims...
 "The reason why hydrogen is inefficient is because the energy must move from wire to gas to wire in order to power a car.
 This is sometimes called the energy vector transition.
 Let's take 100 watts of electricity produced by a renewable source such as a wind turbine.
 To power an FCEV, that energy has to be converted into hydrogen, possibly by passing it through water (the electrolysis process).
-This is around 75% energy-efficient, so around one-quarter of the electricity is automatically lost.
+This is around 75% energy-efficient, so around onequarter of the electricity is automatically lost.
 The hydrogen produced has to be compressed, chilled and transported to the hydrogen station, a process that is around 90% efficient.
 Once inside the vehicle, the hydrogen needs converted into electricity, which is 60% efficient.
 Finally the electricity used in the motor to move the vehicle is is around 95% efficient.
-Put together, only 38% of the original electricity - 38 watts out of 100 - are used.
+Put together, only 38% of the original electricity - 38 watts out of 100 - is used.